From stigma to listing: F88 brings Vietnam pawnshops into the mainstream

 This development matters because it signals a broader acceptance of pawnshops as legitimate financial institutions in Vietnam, potentially influencing regulatory policies and industry standards.
 The move could encourage other pawnshop operators to formalize and expand, increasing access to credit for small borrowers and reducing reliance on informal lenders.
 For investors, F88’s IPO offers exposure to Vietnam’s growing consumer finance market, which is increasingly driven by digital and fintech innovations.

-WISHSOM Professional Jewelry Scale, 500g x 0.01g High Precision Digital Gold Scale, Portable Precious Metal Gram Scale for Jewelers, Pawn Shops, Coin Dealers, Gold & Silver Weighing
+WISHSOM Jewelry Scale, 500g x 0.01g High Precision Digital Gram Scale, Portable Gold Scale for Jewelers, Pawn Shops & Gold Enthusiasts – Perfect for Gold, Silver, Diamond & Coin Weighing

-WISHSOM Professional Jewelry Scale, 500g x 0.01g High Precision Digital Gold Scale, Portable Precious Metal Gram Scale for Jewelers, Pawn Shops, Coin Dealers, Gold & Silver Weighing
+WISHSOM Jewelry Scale, 500g x 0.01g High Precision Digital Gram Scale, Portable Gold Scale for Jewelers, Pawn Shops & Gold Enthusiasts – Perfect for Gold, Silver, Diamond & Coin Weighing

 As an affiliate, we earn on qualifying purchases.